Yandex Cloud

 4. The transfer will activate automatically upon creation.
 Wait for its status to change to Replicating.

-1. Connect to db1 in your target Managed Service for ClickHouse® cluster.
+1. Connect to the db1 database in the Managed Service for ClickHouse® target cluster.

 2. Run this query: